 Prisma graduated with a Molecular and Cell Biology B.S. degree from the University of Connecticut.
 She worked on the function of noncoding mRNAs in gypsy insulator activity.
 She went on to complete a bioinformatics master’s program at Boston University and is currently a researcher at Tufts Medical Center.

 Karole obtained M.S. and B.S. degrees in Biochemistry and Cellular Biology at Stony Brook University.
 She worked to delineate the specificity of noncoding mRNA function in gypsy insulator activity and developed high throughput image analysis of transcript localization in cell culture.
-She obtained her Ph.D. from the Johns Hopkins School of Medicine in the laboratory of Dr. Rachel Green and is currently a postdoctoral fellow in the laboratory of Dr. Danesh Moazed at Harvard Medical School.
+She obtained her Ph.D. from the Johns Hopkins School of Medicine in the laboratory of Dr. Rachel Green, performed a postdoctoral fellowship in the laboratory of Dr. Danesh Moazed at Harvard Medical School, and is currently a Scientist at Regeneron.

 At the University of Rochester Medical Center in the laboratory of Dr. Willis Li, Su Jun’s thesis work focused on mechanisms of heterochromatin formation including characterization of a novel RNAi factor in Drosophila.
 Su Jun studied the function of the exosome in chromatin insulator activity.
-She is currently a Senior Associate of Intellectual Property Licensing at GE.
+She is currently Innovation and Commercialization Manager at Argonne National Laboratory.

 Leah performed her thesis work on mRNA nuclear export in the laboratory of Dr. Lyne Levesque at the University of Illinois at Urbana-Champaign.
 She used her expertise in RNA-protein biochemistry to examine the function of a newly identified insulator-associated RNA-binding protein.
 Leah is currently a Multi-Disciplinary Development Team Lead at Invitae.